data-umbrella/event-transcripts/2020/19-matti-numpy.md

-channels and ways you can get in touch with us and the different repos there are in github and then we'll demonstrate how to build and test numpy and then we'll take a look at some how to find issues and prs that contributors can work on and then at the end we'll take some questions if there's still time;
+channels and ways you can get in touch with us and the different repos there are in
+Github and then we'll
+demonstrate how to build and test numpy and then we'll take a look at some how to find issues and prs that contributors can work on and then at the end we'll take some questions if there's still time.

+About Matti(6:40)
-but first me my name is Matti.
+But first me my name is Matti.
 As I said i'm a Quansight developer.
 Quansight is a company of about 80-90 developers working both in open source and for contracted work.
 I was previously employed by the
-Berkeley Institute of Data Science to work full-time on numpy
+Berkeley Institute of Data Science to work full-time on Numpy
 I did that for two years before i joined
 Quansight and i'll talk a bit more about that